Ohio Multi-Use Trail Safety

 - Shy away from empty parking lots with broken glass or other negative indicators.
 Opt for the lot with trail user activity and open surroundings.

 - Walk, skate or ride with someone or in a group.
 There is safety in numbers.

 - Be aware of your surroundings on the trail as well, particularly when alone.
 Jamming with your headset blasting your favorite tunes is not a good way to hear someone approaching you from behind.

 - Carry protection.
 Some cyclists use pepper spray to deal with unruly dogs on the road.
 The spray is carried in a manner where it can be quick-drawn when necessary.
-Since most of us don't have a black belt in karate, the spray may also be used when someone intends to do us harm.
+Since most people don't have a black belt in karate, the spray can also be used when someone intends to do you harm.

 - Do some research before you trek through unfamiliar places.
 Get some local insight about the area from someone who lives there or is very familiar with the bikeway.